How to Prepare for Positive Thinking

 Other tools to help:

-- GetPocket (great for keeping URLs organized by tags)
+- GetPocket (great for keeping URLs of resources and helpful articles organized by tags)

 - Dictaphone to record notes and keep the recordings filed (Dictaphone by ALON is a free app)